busykoala/ml-course/pca.md

 onto the selected principal components to obtain the transformed dataset.

 There is a sklearn and numpy implementation [in this snippet](./snippets/pca.py).

+Also there is an example of finding the optimal k-value.